wijerasa/HCS7194/README.md

 <hr>

-This lecture will forcus on description of the Ohio Supercomputer Center (OSC) infrastructure and Linux CLI.
+This lecture will focus on description of the Ohio Supercomputer Center (OSC) infrastructure and Linux CLI.

 <hr>